siddhpatil6/Flutter/README.md

 Just Learn Flutter Technology and Contribute

 # What is Widget?
-<b> Everything is a widget in Flutter!</b> A widget in Flutter represents an immutable description of part of the user interface; all graphics, including text, shapes, and animations are created using widgets.
+<b> Everything is a widget in Flutter!</b> <br>

+A widget in Flutter represents an immutable description of part of the user interface; all graphics, including text, shapes, and animations are created using widgets.<br>

 The Flutter contains two sets of widgets which conform to specific design languages.
-Material Design widgets implement Google’s design language of the same name, and Cupertino widgets imitate Apple’s iOS design.
+Material Design widgets implement Google’s design language of the same name, and Cupertino widgets imitate Apple’s iOS design. <br>

 <b> “Widgets are basically blocks for creating UI(Buttons, TopBar, Drawer, Cards…)” </b>